AYANB928/MessageSearcher/README.md

-Function of Program: Parses through a Snapchat Message chat history, searching for keywords of user’s choice and prints out the lines the key phrase/word was used in the chat history with time the message was sent and the user who sent the message into a csv file
+Function of Program: Parses through a Whatsapp Message chat history, searching for keywords of user’s choice and prints out the lines the key phrase/word was used in the chat history with time the message was sent and the user who sent the message into a csv file

 To run program:
 1. Have Python Installed